-CHAPTER 57-15TAX LEVIES AND LIMITATIONS
+CHAPTER 57-15 TAX LEVIES AND LIMITATIONS

 57-15-01.
 Levy in specific amounts - Exceptions.
 With the exception of special assessment taxes and such general taxes as may be definitely fixed by law, all state, county, city, township, school district, and park district taxes must be levied or voted in specific amounts of money.
+For purposes of communicating with the public and comparing the amount levied in the current taxable year to the amount levied in the preceding taxable year, taxing districts shall express levies in terms of dollars rather than mills.